“If I have rejected the cause of my manservant or my maidservant,

 — Job 31:13-15

-This passage tells us at least three things about abortion:
+This passage tells us at least three things about the unborn, and thus about abortion:

 1. The foundation of civil equality is traced to the womb.